This Discussion channel is currently closed.

 Default_avatar

-Ev Johnson over 6 years ago
+Ev Johnson about 7 years ago

 I think that all of the cooperative fees are unreasonable and inappropriate.
 These fees should be eliminated or substantially decreased in amount.
 And, most importantly, fees should only apply to energy sold back to the grid.